VeronicaRX/constrained-docking/README.md

 6) Determined configuration file "vina.config", exhaustiveness and seed.
 For this work you will use the default parameters.
 7) First launch a non constrained docking
 8) Convert a dupe ligand like water in pdbqt format and "--flex" implemenation to define ligand as part of receptor
+9) Run the docking.
+Using matplpotlib built scoring energy plot a function of RMSD.
+RMSD is calculated between docked poses and crystal pose.
+Then draw correlation line using Pearson coefficient for both constrained and non constrained docking.